ePaul/http-extensions/draft-ietf-httpbis-digest-headers.md

 ## Server Returns No Representation Data

-In this example, a HEAD request is used to retrieve the checksum of a resource.

 Requests without payload data can still send a `Digest` field applying the digest-algorithm to an empty representation.
 This can be useful in conjunction with signatures to ensure that the sender did not convey any payload (see {{usage-in-signatures}}).

+In this example, a HEAD request is used to retrieve the checksum of a resource.
+The request `Digest` field-value is calculated over an empty string, as specified in {{representation-digest}}.

 The response `Digest` field-value is calculated over the JSON object `{"hello": "world"}`, which is not shown because there is no payload